mischegoss/covid-visualizer/README.md

 ## Error Handling

-All `async` functions return a promise, so to handle errors we simply need to add the [`catch()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) when we call the `fetchCount()` function that holds all of our fetch functionality.
+All `async` functions return a promise, so to handle errors we simply add the [`catch()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/catch) when we call the `fetchCount()` function that holds all of our fetch functionality.

   ```js
   fetchCount().catch(err => {